-Broward Advantage Academy Charter Application
+West Broward Academy Charter Application

-INTRODUCTIONvi ii I. Educational Plan 1.
+INTRODUCTION viii I. Educational Plan 1 1.
 Mission, Guiding Principles and Purpose.
-1 A. Provide the mission statement for the proposed charter school.
-1 B. Describe how the school will meet the Guiding Principles found in S. 1002.33(2)(a), F.S.
-C. Describe how the school will meet the Prescribed Purposes for charter schools found in S. 1002.33(2)(b), F.S D. Describe how the school will fulfill the Optional Purposes of charter schools found in S 1002.33(2)(c), F.S.
+1 A. Provide the mission statement for the proposed charter school 1 B. Describe how the school will meet the Guiding Principles found in S. 1002.33(2)(a), F F.S.
+C. Describe how the school will meet the Prescribed Purposes for charter schools found is S. 1002.33(2)(b), F.S. in D. Describe how the school will fulfill the Optional Purposes of charter schools found in 1002.33(2)(c), F.S.
 2. Target Population and Student Body.
 A. Describe the anticipated target population to be served.
-8 B. Provide the following for each year of proposed operation: the grades that the school will serve, the number of students to be served in each grade, the number of students O expected in each class and the total number of students enrolled.
-3. Educational Philosophy and Program.
-9 A. Describe the school's daily schedule and annual calendar, including the annual number of days and hour of instructional time.
-B. Describe the proposed charter school's educational program and/or curriculum approach emphasizing the innovative instructional methods or approaches to be used C. Describe the research base for the educational program and/or curriculum approach 2 D. Explain how the educational program aligns with the school's mission E. Explain how the services the school will provide to the target population will help them attain the Next Generation Sunshine State Standards, as required by section 1002.33, F.S.
-3 4.
-Curriculum Plan A. Describe the school's curriculum in the core academic areas, illustrating how it will Ů prepare students to achieve the Next Generation Sunshine State Standards 0 B. Describe the research base and foundation materials that were used or will be used to v develop the curriculum 13 C. Describe the school's reading curriculum, providing evidence that reading is a primary focus and that there is a curriculum and set of strategies for students reading at grade level or higher and a separate curriculum and strategy set for students who are reading below O grade level D. Explain how exceptional students and students who enter the school below grade level will be engaged in and benefit from the curriculum.
-0 E. Describe proposed curriculum areas to be included other than the core academic areas.
-F. Describe how the effectiveness of the curriculum will be evaluated.
-5. Student Performance, Assessment and Evaluation 8 A. State the school's educational goals and objectives indicating how much academic improvement students are expected to show each year, how success will be evaluated and the specific results to be obtained.
-8 B. Describe the school's student placement procedures and promotion standards 0
+7 B. Provide the following for each year of proposed operation: the grades that the school will serve, the number of students to be served in each grade, the number of students expected in each class and the total number of students enrolled 3.
+Educational Program Design.
+A. Describe the school's daily schedule and annual calendar, including the amount of day and hours of instructional time.
+9 B. Describe the proposed charter school's educational program and/or curriculum approa emphasizing the innovative instructional methods or approaches to be used. .
+12 C. Describe the research base for the educational program and/or curriculum approach .
+28 D. Explain how the educational program aligns with the school's mission. .
+37 E. Explain how the services the school will provide to the target population will help then attain the Next Generation Sunshine State Standards, as required by section 1002.33, F.S 4.
+Curriculum Plan A. Describe the school's curriculum in the core academic areas, illustrating how it will prepare students to achieve the Next Generation Sunshine State Standards B. Describe the research base and foundation materials that were used or will be used to develop the curriculum.
+C. Describe the school's reading curriculum, providing evidence that reading is a primary focus and that there is a curriculum and set of strategies for students reading at grade level or higher and a separate curriculum and strategy set for students who are reading below • .
+68 D. Explain how exceptional students and students who enter the school below grade leve :1 will be engaged in and benefit from the curriculum.
+E. Describe proposed curriculum areas to be included other than the core academic areas 88 F. Describe how the effectiveness of the curriculum will be evaluated.
+94 5.
+Student Performance, Assessment and Evaluation A. State the school's educational goals and objectives for improving student achievemen Indicate how mush academic improvement students are expected to show each year, how student success will be evaluated and the specific results to be attained B. Describe the school's student placement procedures and promotion standards D. Describe the school's student placement procedures and promotion standards 100